 Mr. St. They probably receive pleafure from the company of their own kind, as men and various other creatures do.
-Then, though they do not affift one another in building, they are mutually ferviceable in many ways.
+Then, though they do not assist one another in building, they are mutually ferviceable in many ways.
 If a large bird of prey hovers about a Rookery for the purpose of carrying off any of the young ones, they all unite to drive him away.
-When they are feeding in a flock, feveral are placed as centinels upon the trees all round, who give the alarm if any danger approaches.
-They often go a long way from home to feed; but every evening the whole flock returns, making a loud cawing as they they fly, as if to direct and call in the stragglers.
-The older Rooks take the lead: you may distinguish them by the whiteness of their bills, occasioned by their frequent digging in the ground, by which the black feathers at the root of the bill are worn off.
+When they are feeding in a flock, several are placed as centinels upon the trees all round, who give the alarm if any danger approaches.
+They often go a long way from home to fo, and bulk eary evening the whole tions.
+The spring is ud cawing as they they fly, as if to direct and call in the stragglers.
+The older Rooks take the lead: you may distinguish them by the whiteness of their bills, occasioned by their frequent digging in the ground, by which the black seathers at the root of the bill are worn off.